Fo-Ti known as Polygonum multiflorum is one of the most popular herbs used in traditional Chinese medicine.

 Toxicity levels associated with processes Fo-ti is less in comparison to a crude-herb, that is believed to be linked with lower levels of a few components after the process of processing.

-In addition, processing Fo-ti has also resulted in forming 5 new chemicals which were not present in the raw herb.
+In addition, processing Fo-ti has also resulted in forming 5 new chemicals that were not present in the raw herb.
 For the list of full-names along with the new chemicals go to the technical section.

 Two of the better-studied constituents associated with Fo-ti are inclusive of emodin and TSG (2,3,5,4'-tetrahydroxystilbene-2-O-beta-D-glucoside).

-The Pharmacokinetics of Fo-Ti:
+The Pharmacokinetics of Fo-Ti

 To date, there is limited data available in association with specific constituents of Fo-ti.